Dachacho/Typeracer-CLI/README.md

 - **No Authentication Required:** Just enter your username and play.
 - **API Documentation:** OpenAPI/Swagger documentation for all the endpoints over at /api-docs.
 - **Structured Logging:** All backend events and errors are logged with timestamps using Winston.
+- **Unit Tests:** Backend endpoints are covered by automated tests using Vitest and Supertest.

 ## Features to be Added